 I am so thrilled that you are interested in having me document such an amazing time in your life.
 Here are answers to some questions you may have about booking an In-home Newborn Photography Session with me.

 Frequently Asked Questions

 How do you book the session with the uncertainty of an exact delivery date?

-I only booked a limited number of In-home Newborn Sessions and Fresh 48 Hospital sessions each month.
-This allows wiggle room in my schedule for unpredictable delivery dates, allowing me to give family the attention the deserve.
+I only booked a limited number of In-home Newborn Sessions and Fresh 48 Newborn Hospital sessions each month.
+This allows the availability in my schedule for unpredictable delivery dates, allowing me to give family the attention the deserve.

 When do we schedule our newborn session?

 Booking your session with a session fees puts your due date into my calendar.
-When you are headed into the hospital or as soon as possible when your little babe arrives give me a call, shoot me a text, or send an email letting me know.
-Feel free to spam me with cute selfies!
+When you are headed into the hospital or as soon as possible when your little babe arrives give me a call, shoot me a text, or send an email letting me know and we will pick a date and time for your photography session.

 How old should my baby be for the session?

-Newborn sessions are typically done between 7 and 21 days after birth.
+In Home Newborn sessions are typically done between 7 and 21 days after birth.
 This allows for wiggle room if you would like some more time to get settled in at home or time to heal after a c section.
 I aim to have the session within the first 12 days after birth, but that is not set in stone.
 Fresh 48 Newborn Sessions take place within the first 48 hours after delivery.

 Where inside my home does the session take place?